MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/information-support.md

 |Check subscription information and what features are supported →|Use the [subscription information](https://www.microsoft.com/en-us/cloud-platform/azure-information-protection-pricing) and [feature list](https://www.microsoft.com/en-us/cloud-platform/azure-information-protection-features) from the Azure Information Protection site.|

-## Information about new releases
+## Information about new releases and updated documentation
-The Information Protection product group posts announcements about new releases and updates to the [Enterprise Mobility and Security Blog](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-rights-management-services).
+The Information Protection product team posts announcements about new releases and updates to the [Enterprise Mobility and Security Blog](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-information-protection,azure-rights-management-services).
 These blog posts supplement the product documentation and support information.

+At the end of each month, you'll see a summary of changes to the documentation, titled "**Azure Information Protection Documentation Update for \<month and year>**".
+These posts are [tagged as Updates](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-information-protection,azure-rights-management-services&content-type=updates) and include documentation updates for new releases, and also corrections and clarifications for existing releases.

 > [!TIP]
 > If you are developing applications that use Microsoft Rights Management services (Azure RMS or AD RMS), you might also be interested in the [Active Directory Rights Management Services (AD RMS) Developer's Corner blog](https://blogs.msdn.microsoft.com/rms/).